move-language/move/language/documentation/tutorial/README.md

 This is defining a Move [module](https://move-language.github.io/move/modules-and-scripts.html).
-Modules are the building block of Move code, and are defined with a specific address -- the address that the module can be published under.
+Modules are the building blocks of Move code, and are defined with a specific address -- the address that the module can be published under.
 In this case, the `BasicCoin` module can only be published under `0xCAFE`.